agalecki-work/RAND2LONG/randhrs1992_2020v1/README.md

 # !!!
 (FOR DEVELOPERS only, WORK IN PROGRESS)

-This project aims to reshape and recode the RAND HRS Longitudinal File 2020 dataset `randhrs1992_2020v1` from wide to long format.
+This project aims to convert the RAND HRS Longitudinal File 2020 dataset `randhrs1992_2020v1` from wide to long format.

 IMPORTANT: